petervdb/system-config/doc/getting_started.md

 By default salt files need to be in /srv/salt.

 Or you can copy the salt folder,located in data,  to /srv/salt or you can make a symlink from /srv/salt to the salt folder in this repository.

+## Things to look at before you start
+Before you execute salt, have a look at data/salt/add_users_template.sls

+## Running Salt to configure/update your system

 Execute the following command to setup your system:
 ```